JetS3t Synchronize

 For Unixy computers, use the script synchronize.sh.

-Files are copied to S3 with an UP(load) operation, and copied from S3 with a DOWN(load).
-By default, files are only transferred only if they are new or have changed relative to the destination.
+Files are copied to the Amazon S3 or Google Storage service with an UP(load) operation, and copied from the service to your computer with a DOWN(load).
+By default, only new or changed files are transferred.

 Usage Instructions